O2 mobile contract and billing

 Your O2 bill lists the charges you have incurred over the previous month and the advance charges you need to pay.
 There is also other useful information.
 You can view your bill by logging into My O2 on its website, or on the My O2 app on your mobile device.
 Paper bills are available but you will need to pay an extra fee.

-- Bill summary – This section shows what you owe, plus your mobile number, billing date and billing period
+- Latest Bill – At the top of your bill, you will see your current balanced owed, plus your mobile number, billing date and billing period

 - Tariff and extras – Shows the monthly cost of your plan plus the total for any monthly extras you have been charged for such as extra data